 Peru launches its Nationally Appropriate Mitigation Actions (NAMAs) plan for agriculture

 The Ministry of Agriculture, Peru, has unveiled its plan for Nationally Appropriate Mitigation Actions (NAMAs) at the UN climate talks currently underway in Lima.
-The Peru agriculture NAMA, titled the iNAMAzonia, is landscaped-based and aims at creating the enabling environment for sustainably intensified coffee, cocoa, livestock and oil palm production and to promote the ecological restoration of deforested degraded land in the Peruvian Amazon.
+The Peru agriculture NAMA, titled the iNAMAzonia, is landscaped-based and aims to create the enabling environment for sustainably intensified coffee, cocoa, livestock and oil palm production and to promote the ecological restoration of deforested degraded land in the Peruvian Amazon.

 Speaking at the launch, the Minister for Agriculture, Juan Manuel Benites Ramos said the country will implement the NAMAs as important tools for increasing agricultural production without decreasing forest cover.